 Digital transformation is absolutely at the heart of what we do.
+We believe in a joined-up, system-wide approach to embracing the opportunities and tackling the challenges around transforming healthcare with digital enablers.
 From supporting remote monitoring to improving the flow of information, digital tools have the power to transform the way health and care are delivered.
 Digital technologies are integral to many of the changes envisaged in the NHS long-term plan.
 Making a reality of these ambitions will require a stronger emphasis on engaging and upskilling the people expected to use digital technologies at all levels in the NHS, particularly clinicians.

-To discover more of the Digital transformation programme has acheived, take a look at our Impact Review for 2020-21
+To discover more of the Digital transformation programme has achieved, take a look at our Impact Review for 2020-21